-I believe as Latino leaders at PNC, we have an opportunity to use our collective voices to not only improve our own circumstances but also drive the accountability of change throughout organizations.
+I believe as Latino leaders at PNC, we have an opportunity to use our collective voices to not only improve our own circumstances but create impact throughout the organization.

 It’s important to recruit, improve retention and increase opportunities for talented leaders within Latino employee populations.
 I am very excited to be one of the four executive sponsors of PNC Unidos, which is the first Hispanic and Latino leader forum within PNC.
 I think now is the perfect time to start a leaders’ forum like this given the number of Latino employees PNC has gained from the acquisition of BBVA USA.
 I also think that we as Latino leaders have a huge opportunity to help grow the Hispanic business segment within PNC.